By Kurtis Irwin, VP of Global Catalysis

 Advanced techniques like recirculating synthetic gas reactors, in-situ characterization, and computational modelling are transforming the field of catalyst testing, enabling researchers and engineers to develop more efficient and durable catalysts.
 As we continue to push the boundaries of catalysis and sustainability, accurate durability testing will play a pivotal role in advancing the efficiency and environmental responsibility of industrial processes.
 In the end, it’s these unsung heroes, reformer catalysts, that help shape a cleaner and more sustainable future for us all.

-Stay tuned for our next blog where we discuss specifically durability testing in the OMEGA reactor, a highly efficient synthetic gas reactor up to 70% more energy efficient, reducing both costs and CO2 emissions.
+Check out our blog Reformer Catalyst Durability Testing – Applying a Recirculating Synthetic Gas Reactorwhere we specifically discuss durability testing in the OMEGA reactor, a highly efficient synthetic gas reactor up to 70% more energy efficient, reducing both costs and CO2 emissions.

 CATAGEN’s purpose is to clean and decarbonise the air.